ogrnz/infomaniak-ip-updater/README.md

 The idea is to use a cron-like service to execute the `script.py` python script.

-Additional information will be found on [Infomaniak's website](https://faq.infomaniak.com/2357).
+Additional information can be found on [Infomaniak's website](https://faq.infomaniak.com/2357).